xxxserxxx/stmps/README.md

 - `y`: Toggle star on song
 - `k`: Move song up in queue
 - `j`: Move song down in queue
+- `s`: Save the queue as a playlist
+- `S`: Shuffle the songs in the queue

 If the currently playing song is moved, the music is stopped before the move, and must be re-started manually.

+The save function includes an autocomplete function; if an existing playlist is selected (or manually entered), the `Overwrite` checkbox **must** be checked, or else the queue will not be saved.
+If a playlist is saved over, it will be **replaced** with the queue contents.

 ### Playlist Controls